Michelle Veyvoda, Ph.D., CCC-SLP

 Phone: (914) 633-2177

 Dr. Veyvoda is an assistant professor and speech-language pathologist.
 A native of New Rochelle, Dr. Veyvoda spent her childhood cheering on the Iona Gaels.
 With certifications through ASHA and New York State, Dr. Veyvoda specializes in working with children who are deaf and hard of hearing, using American Sign Language, Total Communication, AAC and Spoken Language approaches.
 She has additional clinical experience with early intervention and pre-school populations.
 Dr. Veyvoda is the advisor to the American Sign Language Club at Iona College and supervises the SCS Departmental Newsletter.
-In addition, she will serve as the chairperson for the New York State Speech-Language-Hearing Association's annual convention in April 2017.

 Dr. Veyvoda’s research interests focus on the clinical preparedness of speech-language pathologists to work with profoundly deaf students, as well as public policy issues that impact people with hearing loss and communication difficulties in general.
 In addition, Dr. Veyvoda is interested in exploring the role of phonotraumatic behaviors in the development of vocal pathology.